julian776/nlu-basic/README.md

 ```typescript
 recognizer.train(entityRepository)
 ```
-This way to give the repo makes possible to have different repos and optimize your app.
-You can define each repo to check different kind of sentences.
-For example a repo for sales and other to support questions.
+This way giving the repo makes it possible to have different repos and optimize your app.
+You can define each repo to check different kinds of sentences.
+For example a repo for sales and others to support questions.

 After you can try to recognize a sentence with.